On the left corner Watt Puppies 8; on the right Sasha W/P,

 the new champion of the world

-Sasha embodies (or rather, personifies, considering its humanness…) the new spirit of America, one of dialogue between American and European cultures, under the egis of a sincere wish to put aside the too often conflicting approaches to perfection in sound reproduction.
+Sasha embodies (or rather, personifies, considering how human it sounds…) the new spirit of America, based on a dialogue between American and European culture under the aegis of a sincere wish to put aside the too often conflicting approaches to perfection in sound reproduction.

-The upper bass bravado, midrange jactancy and treble alacrity, which by European standards allegedly afflicted earlier generations of Watt Puppies, were all sensibly dealt with by David Wilson in his latest creation.
-Sasha W/P was, and I quote, brought up in a Viennese environment, and is indeed of a more amiable nature and consensual poise to us Europeans than previous Watt Puppies.
+The upper bass bravado, the restlessness in the midrange and the treble that, by European standards, have allegedly afflicted earlier generations of Watt Puppies have been sensibly dealt with by David Wilson in his latest creation.

-Mind you, this is not just another upgrade, it’s a totally different grade in itself, and as such judged by David Wilson worthy of initiating a new dynasty.
+Mind you, this is not just another upgrade, but a whole different category and as such deemed worthy of ushering in a new speaker dynasty by David Wilson.

-Impressive, outstanding, overwhelming, these are all worn out terms that fail short of encompassing the wave of keen excitement one feels when listening to Wilson Audio Sashas, imparted by their energy and sheer dynamics, so buoyantly delivered and without any kind of inhibition or compression.
+Impressive, outstanding, overwhelming - these are all worn-out terms that do not even come close to reflecting the wave of excitement one feels when listening to the Wilson Audio Sashas, created by their energy and sheer dynamism, conveyed so buoyantly and without any inhibition or compression.

-To simplify what would be otherwise a complex evaluation, let us say for the sake of argument that it is not easy to decide whether to be amazed at the awesome improvements in timbre accuracy, lack of coloration and spurious resonances, or just marvel at the spectral cohesiveness wrought up by the judiciously balanced tonal quality of this wonderful loudspeaker system.
+To simplify an otherwise complex evaluation, let us say that it is not easy to decide whether to marvel at the amazing improvements in timbre accuracy, absence of colouration and spurious resonances, or the spectral coherence achieved by the cleverly balanced sound of this wonderful speaker system.

 The saga is not over yet.
-This is a never ending story of passion and total commitment to the quest of the Holy Grail, and I hereby take the pledge not to retire until I review the Sasha V…
+This is a never-ending story of passion and total commitment in the quest for the Holy Grail, and I hereby vow not to retire until I've reviewed the Sasha V...

 José Victor Henriques, Editor